rgolangh/cluster-api-provider-kubevirt/README.md

-# OpenShift cluster-api-provider-aws
+# OpenShift cluster-api-provider-kubevirt

-This repository hosts an implementation of a provider for AWS for the OpenShift [machine-api](https://github.com/openshift/cluster-api).
+This repository hosts an implementation of a provider for KubeVirt for the OpenShift [machine-api](https://github.com/openshift/cluster-api).

 This provider runs as a machine-controller deployed by the